v3ndi/Admin_and_student_quiz_bank_Project_on_Java/README.md

 https://www.loom.com/share/75d9f38911174c36b6877936e0efce1b?sid=52996e8d-a715-4240-862e-a90528cc2845

-here is a video sample how to use it
+here is a video sample how to use it, clcick on the play button to play the video.

 ## File Structure